SiMuR-UO/uniovi-simur-wearablepermed-collector/README.md

 # Description
 Uniovi Simur WearablePerMed Data Collector.
-Copy all files except images and movies from a dataset of files
+Copy all files from one folder to another one excluding some file extensions.

 # Execute